Best Grass For Goats (Beginner guide)

 para grass

 And the best thing: Para grass is leafy.
-And blades are hairy, linear, grow up to 30 cm long, and 16-20 mm wide.
+Also, blades are hairy, linear, grow up to 30 cm long, and 16-20 mm wide.

 Nutrition

-We will know the details nutrition of para grass.
+We will see some important nutritional value of para grass.

 Protein

-Para grass has a high protein content, especially during the vegetative growth stage.
-As we all know, protein is essential for muscle development, milk production, and overall growth.
+Para grass has a high protein ( 5% to 12% crude protein) content, especially during the vegetative growth stage.
+Protein is essential for muscle development, milk production, and overall growth.

 Fiber